24 October 2017 - 4 February 2018

 The commission ties in with a new exhibition at the Fitzwilliam Museum "Codebreakers and Groundbreakers", exploring the groups involved in breaking WWII codes and those who deciphered the ancient script of Linear B – Europe’s earliest comprehensible writing system.
 Terra Firma has been installed just before the entrance to the exhibition, responding artistically and philosophically to the exhibition.

-Pallavi Paul's new work is part of the University of Cambridge’s 'India Unboxed' series celebrating 70 years of Indian Independence and the Cambridge Festival of Ideas, where she will be in conversation about her work on 27 October, 1.15 - 2pm in the Fitzwillliam Museum’s Seminar Room.
+Pallavi Paul's new work is part of the University of Cambridge’s 'India Unboxed' series celebrating 70 years of Indian Independence and the Cambridge Festival of Ideas 2017.
+She was in conversation about her work on 27 October, 1.15 - 2pm in the Fitzwillliam Museum’s Seminar Room as part of the Festival.

 Terra Firma is co-commissioned by University of Cambridge Museums and Wysing Arts Centre.
 It was supported using public funding by Arts Council England and with support from Diversity Art Forum and the Inlaks Shivdasani Foundation.
 With thanks to Bletchley Park.